-Jumpstart firmly believes that the most effective way to unlock the potential of each and every child and disrupt the cycle of persistent poverty in our country is to ensure that high-quality early education, taught by qualified and effective educators, is available to all.
+Jumpstart firmly believes that the most effective way to unlock the potential of every child is to ensure that high-quality early education and care, taught by qualified and effective educators, is available to all.

-To achieve this, Jumpstart seeks to transform early childhood education by advocating for significant, measurable change in the field.
-By mobilizing our alumni base and national network of leaders and champions, we are working to advocate for the change needed on the ground.
-This powerful group has the potential to inspire public support and investment in high-quality ECE through their voices, stories, and experiences.
+To achieve this, Jumpstart seeks to transform early care and education (ECE) by advocating for significant, measurable change throughout the field.
+By mobilizing our alumni base and national network of leaders and champions, we are working to advocate for urgently needed changes in the ECE sector, higher education, and national service.
+Our network of advocates has the potential to inspire public support and investment in high-quality ECE through their voices, stories, and experiences.

 - Preschool children, their families, and their communities